mezantrop/ts-warp/README.md

 git clone https://github.com/mezantrop/ts-warp && cd ts-warp

 # `configure` script understands a number of environmental variables.
-You can force setting custom values to:
+You can force setting values to:
 # `PREFIX`, `LIBSSH2` `WITH_TCP_NODELAY`, `WITH_LIBSSH2`, `USER`, otherwise they will be auto-detected.

 ./configure && make && sudo make install clean